sudhirpratapyadav/upsc_ethics_gs4/README.md

 		- Gita wisdom explains that the best way to become good is to become godly.
 		- The Bhagavad-gita states that **compassion for all living beings** is the first among the defining qualities of devotees.
 All living beings – **humans, animals and plants** – are precious members of the one divine family.

-### impartiality, non-partisanship and objectivity
+### impartiality, non-partisanship, Neutrality and objectivity
 - Quote
 	- 'Impartiality is not neutrality.
 It is partiality for justice.' -- Stanislaw Jerzy Lec
 - Def
 	- Impartiality is a principle of justice holding that decisions should be **based on objective criteria**, **rather than** on the basis of **bias, prejudice**, or preferring the benefit to one person over another for improper reasons.
+	- Neutrality Definition
+		- Serve different regimes/parties with same enthusiasm.
+		- Stay away from political affiliations
+		- Political impartially is neutrality.
 - Examples
 	- Women, National, International
 		- Mahatma Gandhi is epitome of impartiality, being a Hindu himself, he never had prejudice against Muslims and never biased towards his own identity.
 He was the one who brought Muslims and Hindu working together during Khilafat movement.
 Muslims used to trust Mahatma Gandhi even him being a Hindu.